V3-Alliance/HubZero_puppet/doc/backup.md

 Sites
 -----

-The script /etc/sitebackup is called by automysqlbackup in its post backup phase to backup the web sites.
+The script /etc/sitebackup is called by automysqlbackup in its post backup phase to backup the web sites and their support directories.

 To restore the websites, simply remove any crud that might be in the existing /var/www directory, then: